alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 - Met JS and BC at 1:1 networking and discussed collaborating with them
 - Social lunch was _really good_ with so many sharing their hobbies and interests

+---
+MS: What was challenging?
+AR: Took some time to understand how much I had to be involved in shaping of the event.
+Lots of connections and learning experiences.
+HM was great support.
+AY helped so much behind the scene.
+MS: Any plan to create a debrief document?
+AR: Need to schedule a debrief event.
+AY has also shared a document to add details.
+MS: Connect with VH to have a chat about her F2F event planning, and also reuse a debrief document format she used for her workshops.

+Amazing work!!

+---

 ### Project specific Reflection

 - ASG community building got a boost from last week’s event
   - Planning with HS on organising regular “meet-up” sessions for ASG PDRAs
   - HS was told by some PDRAs that they felt isolated with their projects from the rest of ASG, and we want to address that
   - Will investigate whether we can get budgets for reimbursed meals for monthly/quarterly social lunches
-- JL is unavailable to help with SPARRA glossy so HS asked if I could help: realised that we can recycle lightning talk that other JL gave at ASG event
+- JL is unavailable to help with SPARRA glossy so HS asked if I could help: realised that we can recycle lightning talk that other JLy gave at ASG event
 - Started but didn’t advance with repurposing the sessions content for notes for white papers
 - Had meeting with MC about impact measurement, spoke with JS and HR about their projects

+---
+- MS: Mar-Dec planning for community events and opportunities.
+ - Firechat as external engagement and promotion of your work.
+- Useful to create template for allowing different projects to create their glossy
+- Request a community page via topdesk and ask for edit access from Kim.
+- All these connections sound fantastic!
+Great work.
+- A to Z for ASG!???

+---

 ### Notes to discuss during 1:1